 Reference Standards.
 Pace implements a comprehensive program to verify and validate reference standards to further enhance and support method standards.
 Primary reference standards are directly comparable to a reference base.
 The National Institute of Standards and Technology (NIST) maintains primary reference materials or very closely traceable secondary standards.
 These materials are then used to certify secondary or transfer standards for use in quality management programs.
 Secondary reference standards are calibrated with primary standards using a high precision comparator.
 Materials that have a documented path to the primary standard are often referred to as traceable to NIST or NIST traceable.
 Where commercially and feasibly available, Pace uses primary reference standards are used to calibrate and verify equipment and materials.
-Pace reference standards are calibrated are used to calibrate and verify equipment and materials.
-Pace reference standards are calibrations are performed with equipment and materials that are traceable to NIST.
+Pace reference standards are calibrated are of by external vendors that have a formal, registered quality system.
+Calibrations are performed with equipment and materials that are traceable to NIST.